snap-one/docs-driverworks-proxyprotocol/source/includes/94_thermostat_capabilities/_1-THERMOSTATCAPABILITIES.md

 `<has_single_setpoint></has_single_setpoint>`
  Boolean indicating if the device is single setpoint.  `can_heat, can_cool` and `can_auto` should be set to false if this option is used.
 This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][16] notification.

-### Usage Note:
 This is older functionality that indicated to UI's and Programming that the device could execute this functionality.
 However, their limitation is that they do not take into account if the current HVAC mode supported them.
 HVAC Modes replaced their functionality, but older drivers still use them and they do work.
 Control4  recommends the use of HVAC Modes now and that this capability be set to false in the driver's configuration file.

 `<has_temperature></has_temperature>`